dotnet/docs-aspire/docs/storage/azure-storage-blobs-integration.md

 ---

-For more information, see [dotnet add package](/dotnet/core/tools/dotnet-add-package) or [Manage package dependencies in .NET applications](/dotnet/core/tools/dependencies).

-## Example usage
+### Add Azure Blob Storage client

-In the _:::no-loc text="Program.cs":::_ file of your client-consuming project, call the <xref:Microsoft.Extensions.Hosting.AspireBlobStorageExtensions.AddAzureBlobClient%2A> extension to register a `BlobServiceClient` for use via the dependency injection container.
+In the _:::no-loc text="Program.cs":::_ file of your client-consuming project, call the <xref:Microsoft.Extensions.Hosting.AspireBlobStorageExtensions.AddAzureBlobClient%2A> extension method on any <xref:Microsoft.Extensions.Hosting.IHostApplicationBuilder> to register a `BlobServiceClient` for use via the dependency injection container.
+The method takes a connection name parameter.

 ```csharp
 builder.AddAzureBlobClient("blobs");